litterat/litterat/100DaysOfCode.md

 ## Day 31 - February 27 - Model changes

 Refactored the litterat-model moving the types into the main package and writing some documentation.
+Got reaquainted with the litterat.io website and deployed a few changes via cloudflare.

 ## Day 30 - February 26 - Back to it.